 Timothy Alouani-Roby met with Richard Francis-Jones of fjcstudio (previously fjmtstudio) to discuss his timely, provocative and, quite frankly, necessary book on architecture.
 In this second part of the book review, we turn to the question of what architects can do in the face of crises from climate breakdown to alienation of place.

 Timothy Alouani-Roby met with Richard Francis-Jones of fjcstudio (formerly fjmtstudio) to discuss his timely, provocative and, quite frankly, necessary book on architecture.
 In this first part of the book review, we consider the alienation and commodification of the profession, as well as its place in society.

 A new Reconciliation Garden at the University of Queensland’s (UQ) Herston campus showcases the power of collaborative design.
 The project saw a partnership between Arcadia, Multhana Property Services and representatives of Traditional Owners of the land.

 A new architecture scholarship will support an Indigenous student through their degree and prepare them for a career in design thanks to a partnership between a global architecture practice and a major Australian university.

-Through insight and expertise, Jefa Greenaway has forged a career highlighting Indigenous perspectives in architecture and design.
+Through insight and expertise, INDESIGN Luminary Jefa Greenaway has forged a career highlighting Indigenous perspectives in architecture and design.
 He’s a powerful force for change, a man to be followed and his ideas emulated.
-Indeed, he is a man of our time.